Last updated: 28 Jun, 2021

 Take special care for pets with arthritis

 Just like people, colder weather can make older joints ache.
 Pets with arthritis can experience increased discomfort, particularly during this time.
 If you notice your pet being slower to rise in the mornings, stiff after a nap or a little less likely to jump up, it might be time to visit your vet to ask about how to keep their older joints more comfortable.
-Make sure your pet is getting enough exercise as it encourages circulation as extra weight can worsen their joint ache.
+Make sure your pet is getting enough exercise as it encourages circulation and extra weight can worsen their joint ache.

 Get them a coat

-Although most pets, particularly cats and dogs have a natural warm coat to protect them from the cold, you can always invest in a good winter coat for pets with a thin coat, or senior pets who need more care during winter months.
+Although most pets, particularly cats and dogs, have a natural warm coat to protect them from the cold, you can always invest in a good winter coat for pets with a thin coat, or senior pets who need more care during winter months.

 Invest in a heat pad for small pets